 For example, if you'll be gone six months out of the year will you sublet your rental or list your home on Airbnb while you're away?
 If not, you need to be sure that your budget will allow you to pay your mortgage or rent payment, plus things like utilities, property taxes or renter's insurance, along with your other expenses while you're away.

 Think also about the tax implications of working on the road.
 If you're spending part of the year outside the U.S., you should know that income earned abroad is still taxable.
-That means you're still responsible for paying income tax and estimated quarterly taxes if you're self-employed.

 Think About Your Banking Needs

 If you're living in a foreign country part of the year or traveling to different countries regularly, you need to be able to access your money.
 As a digital nomad, the easiest way to pay for things may be using a credit card that charges no foreign transaction fee, then paying the balance in full each month.

 But, if you think you'll need cash or you prefer to use a debit card for certain purchases, you may want to rethink where you bank.
 If you currently have accounts at a smaller community bank, for example, you may want to consider opening a checking and savings account at a bank that has a global network of branches and ATMs.